Mic-M/ioBroker.smartcontrol/README.md

 We are having a nice term [Medienbruch](https://de.wikipedia.org/wiki/Medienbruch) in the German language, which is an unnecessary requirement to 'break' the current medium and switch to a different medium (like different website, program, etc.) to execute/complete a task.
 Since this is cumbersome, I am not providing any adapter instructions here, but intuitively right within the adapter configuration.

-Therefore, all instructions have been included in the admin settings of this adapter.
-Click on the according header, and you will get the instructions as needed:
+Therefore, I have included all instructions in the admin settings of this adapter.
+Click on the according header, and you will get the instructions accordingly:

 ![SmartControl Options](admin/img/smartControl_options1.gif)

 ## To Do (to be considered for further development and future releases
+* (frostnatt) - 2020-07-09 - Timing issue for Aquara motion sensors if brightness. [ioBroker Forum Link](https://forum.iobroker.net/post/460130)
+* (Christoph1337) - 2020-09-07 - automatisch eine HTML Tabelle generiert wo alle Schalter mit Zuordnung enthalten sind.
+Das wäre gerade für den Start für viele einfacher da man sich nicht in vis großartig einarbeiten muss.
+Am besten sogar responsive für verschiedene Auflösungen. [ioBroker Forum Link](https://forum.iobroker.net/post/460117)
+* (EdgarM) - 2020-07-08 - Taster benutzen -> Licht an, Taster nochmal benutzen -> Licht aus [ioBroker Forum Link](https://forum.iobroker.net/post/459671)
 * (frostnatt) - 2020-07-05 - Es wäre ein gewisses "misbehaviour-handling" wünschenswert, wenn zum Beispiel der Occupancy-Datenpunkt nicht auf False gesetzt wird.
 Hier könnte man zwischen "nichts tun" und "in z Minuten ausschalten" wählen. [ioBroker Forum Link](https://forum.iobroker.net/post/458399)
 * (OstfrieseUnterwegs) - 2020-07-03 - Add option to disregard additional schedule table if a time specific trigger is activated - [ioBroker Forum Link](https://forum.iobroker.net/post/457849)
 * ~~(OstfrieseUnterwegs) - 2020-07-03 - Think about a better name for "Room/Area", which is actually like a complex 'scene'.
 Maybe "zone"? - [ioBroker Forum Link](https://forum.iobroker.net/post/457849)~~ -> renamed to "Zones"